natezuk/Nate-Zs-Recipes/docs/_salad_dressings_and_sauces/Hummus.md

 ---
 title: Hummus
 ---
-*I think this needs work, but here's my latest version.*
+*This is somewhat based on the Jerusalem cookbook.
+I think this needs work, but here's my latest version.*

 ### Ingredients: